TH 527 - Special Topics: The Gift of Creation: Theological Reflections on Ecology, Metaphysics and Poetry

 Prerequisites & Notes

 Students must register for the symposium directly with IFES and provide their own travel accommodations.
+The conference will also be offered virtually.
 Information can be found here.

 To obtain course credit, students must register for TH 527: Special Topics: The Gift of Creation: Theological Reflections on Ecology, Metaphysics and Poetry through normal registration procedures.
 Saint Joseph College tuition rates apply and are in addition to symposium fees and travel expenses.

-Students will attend all sessions of the Symposium, participate in discussions, and produce a final paper.
-Students may choose to respond to the Call for Papers by April 1, 2020, and present a paper at the symposium, which they can submit as their final paper.
+Students will attend (virtually) all sessions of the Symposium, participate in discussions, and produce a final paper.

 Course Learning Objectives